home-assistant/home-assistant.io/source/_integrations/thread.markdown

 ## About Thread

-This section introduces the terms "Thread protocol" and "border router" and lists border routers that are supported by Home Assistant.
+This section introduces the terms *Thread protocol* and *border router* and lists border routers that are supported by Home Assistant.

 ### Thread is a communication protocol for IoT devices

 Thread is a low-power mesh networking standard for IoT devices.
-The low-power aspect is particularly important for battery-powered smart home devices.
+The low-power aspect is important for battery-powered smart home devices.
 However, it's also low-bandwidth, making it ideal for applications that don't send a lot of data, like switches or motion sensors.
 Thread uses the same <abbr title="radio frequency">RF</abbr> technology as Zigbee (IEEE 802.15.4) but provides IP connectivity similar to Wi-Fi.
 Unlike Zigbee, Thread does not allow controlling devices: It is just a communication protocol.
-To control Thread-enabled devices, a higher-level protocol is required: Matter or Apple HomeKit (see above).
+To control the Thread devices, a higher-level protocol is required: Matter or Apple HomeKit (see above).

 Thread devices use the IPv6 standard to communicate both inside and outside the mesh network.

-## Thread border routers connect Thread devices to your network
+### Thread border routers connect Thread devices to your network

 To communicate outside the mesh with any IPv6-capable device, the devices use Thread border routers.
 A Thread border router is connected to your network either via Wi-Fi or Ethernet and uses its <abbr title="radio frequency">RF</abbr> radio to communicate with the Thread mesh network.
 The <abbr title="Thread border router">TBR</abbr> routes packets between your local network and the Thread mesh.
 It does not look at the content of these packets, it just forwards them.
 Often Thread border routers are only a secondary functionality of a smart home device.
 For example, the Nest Hub (2nd gen) is a smart display, a Google Home controller, and a Chromecast target, but also has a Thread border router included.